bootphon/pygamma-agreement/docs/source/issues.rst

     "To limit this phenomenon, we do not allow the distance between two shifts to be less than the average length of units."

+**In the Gamma Software:**
-It seems however that in the java implementation, this minimal distance is **half** the average length of units;
+The value used for this minimal distance is actually **half** the average length of units.

-``pygamma-agreement`` 's `ShuffleContinuumSampler`, which tries to mimic the sampling method described in the paper, takes the half average length of units just like the Gamma Software.
+**In pygamma-agreement:**
+We decided to include this discrepancy in the `ShuffleContinuumSampler` as it is designed to mimic the java implementation's, as opposed to our `StatisticalContinuumSampler` used by default by ``pygamma-agreement``.

 3. Pairing confidence
 ^^^^^^^^^^^^^^^^^^^^^